clivemisiko/Python_Projects/README.md

-These are my python projects.The codes a brief explanation on what it does
+These are my python projects.The codes have a brief explanation on what it does